mcilloni/aoc/README.md

-# aoc2022
+# aoc
-Solutions of all AoC 2022 problems in Rust (warning: may not be great code)
+Solutions to several years of AoC problems (warning: may not be great code)